 The experience became a lot more better when the parachute opened up.
 This was the chance I got to look around and see the beautiful scenery from a bird’s eye-view.
 Being the last person in the group to jump, we had a lot of time to cruise around in air for a longer time.

 The parachute ride took about 5-8 minutes and landing was incredible.
 The experience was totally different from everything I had imagined.
 This experience can’t really be described in words.
 That roller-coaster feeling was amazing.
 After landing, I was relieved that I survived the jump.

 If you haven’t tried skydiving, I strongly recommend that you to add it to your bucket list.
 It is definitely a life changing experience.
 Swakopmund in Namibia is one of the best places in the world to try this adventure.
 Whenever you are in Swakopmund, I’d definitely urge you to try it out.
 There are a couple of companies offering this adventure.

 Shout out to Yejide Runsewe for encouraging me to take up this adventure!

 Have you ever gone skydiving?
 Where did you skydive and how was the experience?
-We’ll like to read your experience in the comment section.
 If you have never tried skydiving, is it something you wish to do someday?